How to Deal With Teradata Stale Statistics

-When evaluating the accuracy of a set of statistics for a given table, people often rely solely on the collection date.
-However, this may not always be sufficient.
-Some tables, such as static lookup tables, may not have stale Teradata statistics even if they are never refreshed.
-On the other hand, other tables may undergo various changes, with some fields having expanding value ranges and others remaining constant with only a few codes.
+When assessing the precision of statistics in a table, individuals often depend solely on the collection date.
+However, this may not always provide enough information.
+For example, static lookup tables may retain accurate Teradata statistics even if they are not updated.
+Conversely, some tables experience modifications, with some fields exhibiting broader value ranges while others remain unchanged with a limited number of codes.

 SELECT * FROM TABLE WHERE TEST_COLUMN = 'X';

-Remember that the optimizer may not always be accurate down to the individual row level.
-However, the divergence between the estimated and actual number of records should not be significant.
+Remember that the optimizer’s precision may not always extend to each row.
+Nonetheless, the disparity between the expected and factual records count ought not be substantial.

 One example comes to my mind: